xBimTeam/Xbim.IDS.Validator/Readme.md

 ## How much of the IDS spec does this support?

-This is a comprehensive implementation of the latest IDS v1.0 standard, passing all current [TestCases](https://github.com/buildingSMART/IDS/blob/master/Documentation/testcases/scripts.md)
+This is a comprehensive implementation of the latest IDS v1.0 standard, with 100% pass rate all current [IDS TestCases](https://github.com/buildingSMART/IDS/blob/master/Documentation/testcases/scripts.md)
-(with one esoteric edge-case not implemented).

 This library has been tested at scale with real-world models.
 It also supports some useful extensions that can be enabled through runtime options.

 It currently supports: